 Please contact the Rebecca Eckart for information about International House.

 The ABLE Center for Black Culture promotes cultural, economic, and social awareness of the Afro-centric, African, and African American community.
 Students living in the ABLE House act as house monitors and assist with programming throughout the year.
 ABLE House includes an Afro-centric library and collection of artifacts from a multitude of points in the African world.
 Aside from being the primary space used for ABLE organization events, the ABLE House is open to the entire Knox community.

-Selection: ABLE houses ten students.
+Selection: ABLE houses 10 students.
 Students go through an application and possible interview process.

 The House: ABLE is located on Tompkins Street, near the Townhouses.
 Students live upstairs from the main living and programming area on the first floor.
 The house has two bathrooms and a full kitchen.

-Please contact Tianna Cervantez for information about applying to live in ABLE House.
+Please contact Tianna Cervantez for information about ABLE.

 Casa Latina Cultural Center